LeeyaD/rb130/written_prep.md

 ```

 7. When can you pass a block to a method?
-Why? - DONE
+Why?
 Anytime because all Ruby methods can take an optional block as an implicit argument (meaning the method doesn't need to specify the block in its argument list or even execute it at all).

-8. How do we make a block argument manditory? - DONE
+8. How do we make a block argument manditory?
 By using the Ruby keyword `yield` in our method implmentation.
 When the method is invoked without a block argument a `LoadJumpError` will be raised.

-9. How do methods access both implicit and explicit blocks passed in? - DONE
+9. How do methods access both implicit and explicit blocks passed in?
 Implicit blocks can be accessed if a method is defined with the `yield` keyword.
 Explicit blocks can be accessed either by calling `Proc#call` on it to execute its code or by name (dropping the unary `&` from the param) to manage like any other object.

-10. What is `yield` in Ruby and how does it work? - DONE
+10. What is `yield` in Ruby and how does it work?
 It's a keyword that we use in method implmenetation that allows us to execute implicitly passed blocks.
 We can also pass objects to the executed blocks using regular Ruby method-argument syntax.
 ```ruby
 def a_method